 Massachusetts Department of Fire Services

-Grants to Massachusetts municipal fire departments for fire and life safety programs for both schoolchildren and older adults.
-The program for children teaches them to recognize the dangers of fire through developmentally-appropriate lessons integrated with the curriculum subjects of math, science, language arts, and health or physical education.
+Grants to Massachusetts municipal fire departments to plan and implement safety programs for both schoolchildren and older adults.
+Funding is intended to teach the public about fire safety.
+The program for children teaches students to recognize the dangers of fire through developmentally appropriate lessons integrated with the curriculum subjects of math, science, language arts, and health or physical education.
 The program for older adults aims to reduce older adult fire deaths through fire and life safety education.

 The purpose of the school-based S.A.F.E. and Senior SAFE grants are to support programs that:

 Applications funded through these grants shall address the following priorities:

 Grant funding is based on a tiered amount.

 School-based S.A.F.E.
 Grants Tiers

 - Tier 1: $2,600, Population 0-4,999

 Senior SAFE Grant Tiers